 The city of Cusco, Peru is currently known as the cultural capital of the country, but its significant history goes back much further.
 As the oldest living city in the Americas, Cusco has been inhabited continuously for over 3,000 years.
 It was the historic capital of the Inca Empire from the 13th to 16th century until Spanish conquest, and now is a major tourist destination- receiving nearly 2 million visitors per year.
 So, if you’re headed to Peru, make sure to brush up on the history of Cusco before you go so you can begin to comprehend the role over time that it has played.
 Walking the ancient city streets and witnessing the sacred ruins won’t be the same afterwards!
 Read on for a brief history of the historic city of Cusco.

-While there is still some debate on when they city of Cusco’s history began (and certainly much evidence we do not yet know of), evidence proves that it dates as far back as 1000 B.C.
-Organized life in Cusco city began when the Marcavalle culture was the dominant power, sometime around this time.
+While there is still some debate on when the city of Cusco’s history began (and certainly much evidence we do not yet know of), evidence proves that it dates as far back as 1000 B.C.
+Organized life in Cusco city began when the Marcavalle Culture was the dominant power, sometime around this time.
 A population made up of farmers and shepherds, the city was precariously organized and mainly took up the eastern side of modern Cusco.
 Cusco’s second phase of habitation began around 800 B.C., when the Chapanata culture developed within the city.
 By 600 A.C., the Qotakalli culture was created: with it came the first established system of Regional States.

 The Wari invaded Cusco in 750 A.D., moving in from the north of present-day Ayacucho.
-With their invasion they constructed buildings and what is today known as Pikillaqta.
+With their invasion, they constructed buildings and what is today known as Pikillaqta.
 Resultingly, the regional state of Killke was formed.

 Prior to the arrival of the Incas, the area that is now Cusco was occupied by the Killke people from 900-1200 A.D.
 Evidence from the ruins of the walled complex of Saksaywaman, just above the city center of Cusco, show that the Killke people constructed it around 1100 (it is often described as an “Inca Ruin”; the Inca later expanded and occupied the complex starting in the 13th century).
 And then came the history of Cusco that we have all heard of…that of the Incas.